 right: Jason Blair, pilot recruiter for Piedmont Airlines, addresses symposium attendees.

 FSANA is humbled to have had representation from throughout the United States with over 70 DPEs and future DPEs in attendance from all over the country including Hawaii and Puerto Rico.
 Bringing this segment of the flight training community together is the start of what FSANA hopes will be a long-term positive impact to help the flight training community integrate better with the testing providers.

 “It really is groundbreaking to bring all these DPEs together,” said FSANA President & CEO Bob Rockmaker.
 “There is a significant amount of information that can be shared between DPEs around the country.
 Never-ending improvement leads to ongoing success.
 With more integration with the FAA and with DPEs around the country, I am confident that our industry will continue to improve the testing quality and availability throughout the national airspace system.”

 Designated pilot examiners (DPEs) form the backbone of the airman practical testing system in America.
 There are over 800 DPEs in the designee system and they are responsible for providing over 40,000 airman practical tests each year.
 The value of the DPEs services is paramount to the success of the training flow within the United States and FSANA thanks those who were in attendance for joining us and for providing their input for this first-time event.
-FSANA expects to build upon this work and provide support to the DPE community going forward and future events will be discussed post the Symposium.
+FSANA expects to build upon this work and provide support to the DPE community going forward.